Colleyville Heritage Winter Invitational

 Dislike nebel T but am somewhat compelled by the latest article.
 That said, I still don't know what grammar is and the argument must be coherently explained.
 If I don't get your violation I can't vote on it.

 Developed standards and voters are important and weigh between them if you want to have a good debate

-I don't think a dictionary definition is necessary but in T debates it will go a long ways - the more specific the definition the better.
+I don't think a dictionary definition is mandatory but in T debates it will go a long ways - the more specific the definition the better.
 However, I am compelled by arguments saying that a counter interp is incomplete without them.

 Interps and counter interps need to be complete statements.
 I treat them like plan texts since they are an attempt at defining a norm, so things like "Counter interp: let this aff in" are not real counter interps.